aredridel/packery/README.md

 ```

 ## Commercial license
+Packery is not open source.

 Packery may be used in commercial projects and applications with the one-time purchase of a commercial license.
 If you are paid to do your job, and part of your job is implementing Packery, a commercial license is required.

 http://packery.metafizzy.co/license.html

-For non-commercial, personal, or open source projects and applications, you may use Packery under the terms of the MIT License.
+For non-commercial, personal, or open source projects and applications, you may use Packery under the terms of the MIT License with the stipulation of the commerce clause above.
 You may use Packery for free.

 ## Initialize